Dongola

-Dongola (دنقلا), also known as Urdu or New Dongola, is the capital of Northern State in Sudan, on the banks of the Nile.
+Dongola (Dongolawi: ⲇⲟⲩⲛⲅⲟⲩⲗⲁ, دنقلا), also known as Urdu or New Dongola, is the capital of Northern State in Sudan, on the banks of the Nile.
 It should not be confused with Old Dongola, a now deserted medieval city located 80 km upstream on the opposite bank.

 Etymology

-The word Dongola comes from the Nubian word "Doñqal" which means red brick, as most buildings were made of bricks, thus provoking one of ancient Nubia's biggest industries.
-A more modern use of the word is to describe a strong and hard bulwark, that being so Dongola is often called "the Resident of a large Nile castle".
+There are many different theories about where the word Dongola comes from.
+One theory is that it comes from Nubian word "Doñqal" which means red brick, and refers to the houses in Dongola being built of red bricks as other towns around it were built from mud bricks.
+Other theory suggests that the name means "the heart of a palm tree" Third theory suggest that the name comes from the combination of two Nubian words dungi, Meaning money and la being a negative particle, thus the name meaning a place without money.

 History

 In the medieval period the region was controlled by the Christian kingdom of Makuria, which until the mid-14th century had its capital at Old Dongola further south.
-Subsequently Old Dongola became the capital of a smaller kingdom which was integrated into the Islamic Funj Sultanate in the 16th century, which ruled the region until the late 18th century.
+Subsequently, Old Dongola became the capital of a smaller kingdom which was integrated into the Islamic Funj Sultanate in the 16th century, which ruled the region until the late 18th century.
 By the 1820s the town was virtually abandoned.

 In 1812 the Mamluks arrived in the Dongola region after they were forced out from Egypt by Muhammad Ali Pasha, establishing a small state.
 As their capital they chose the small town of Maragha.
 Growing significantly, it came to be known as Dongola Urdu, New Dongola.
 In 1820 Muhammad Ali Pasha invaded Sudan and the Mamluks, numbering only 300 men, abandoned the town and fled to the south.
 The Egyptians made Dongola a provincial capital, which it remained until the outbreak of the Mahdist revolt in the 1880s.